Merzasphor/MWSE/docs/source/types/tes3mobileActor.md

 ### `boundSize`

+*Read-only*.
 A vector that shows the size of the bounding box in each direction.

 **Returns**: